Jean Lucas-Dubreton

 Jean-Marie Lucas de Peslouan, better known by his pseudonym Jean Lucas-Dubreton (23 September 1883 – 9 September 1972) was a French historian and biographer.

 He was born in Grenoble.
 He died in Triel-sur-Seine.

+As a graduate of the Faculty of Political Science and a doctor of law, he was honorary member of the Conseil d'État.
+He was also a contributor to the magazines "Revue des deux mondes", "Revue de Paris" and "Le Crapouillot".

+Jean Lucas-Dubreton has won four important literary prizes of the Académie française, including the Broquette-Gonin Prize (literature) for "Madrid" in 1963.

+He was a cousin of the writer Maurice Barrès (1862–1923).